victorlobe/iCloudMailFix-Tweak/README.md

 -  **Automatic Startup**: Runs as a LaunchDaemon
 -  **Transparent Proxy**: No configuration required
 -  **Modern TLS**: Uses mbedTLS for secure connections
-- ⚠️ **Manual Account Only**: Currently only works with manually added iCloud Mail accounts
+- ⚠️ **Manual Account Only**: Currently only works with manually added iCloud Mail accounts (will be fixed in a later version)

 ## 🧰 Requirements